 Cost of energy – important to larger sites

 When determining the factors a design professional considers, much discussion centered around ASHRAE 62.1 and the parts of design not specifically listed in ASHRAE 62.1 as it applies to Indoor Aquatic Facilities.
 There are two safety functions of the air handling system: to bring in fresh air and to protect the patrons and the building, which requires movement of air.
-The current ASHRAE 62.1 Standard states 0.48 cfm/ft2 fresh air is the minimum but still requires an air change.
+The current ASHRAE 62.1 Standard states 0.48 cfm/ft2 fresh air is the minimum air change.
 The MAHC considers air delivery rate like turnover for aquatic venues.
 To ensure good indoor air quality, it is likely that the design should consider theoretical peak occupancy, water type (e.g., flat, agitated, hot) and the size and use of the building.
 The current Standards approach to ventilation is based on square footage of the aquatic facility and yet Aquatic Facilities vary in size.
 Some facilities have a 20-foot (6.1 m) ceiling and in the case of indoor waterparks and stadium-style Indoor Aquatic Facilities, the ceiling heights can reach 60+ feet (18.3 m).
 In addition, the water surface area has a great deal to do with the amount of Contaminants released into the air but this is generally not included in design criteria.
 There are many microclimates in larger Aquatic Facilities with varied aquatic venues and aquatic features.
 Air movement will need to be targeted within these microclimates.
 The challenge is that ASHRAE 62.1 only considers the building square footage and number of spectators rather than bathers.
 ASHRAE fundamentals require an air delivery rate for the volume of air.
 Designers felt water chemistry, fresh air, theoretical peak occupancy, water surface area and type, and distribution of air (barring condensation) are more or equally as important as the air delivery rate.
+Additionally, the number and type of bathers and the use of water features may also be impactful on air quality and should be accounted for during the system design process.

 4.6.2.6 Indoor Air Quality Control